kmcalpine/CoDAPI/README.md

 }
 ```

-More examples can be found on [the website](https://kurtismcalpine.com/codapi/docs/)
+More examples can be found at https://kurtismcalpine.com/codapi/docs/